 Whereas, Minnesota's urban and rural forest environments are susceptible to gypsy moth infestation and defoliation; and

-Now, therefore, the Commissioner of the Minnesota Department of Agriculture by the authority of Minnesota Statutes Section 18G.06 (2015) declares this emergency quarantine to prevent the further spread of this pest and sets forth: definitions, regulated articles, quarantined areas, conditions of movement, violations and penalties, and special exemptions.
+Now, therefore, the Commissioner of the Minnesota Department of Agriculture by the authority of Minnesota Statutes Section 18G.06 (2012) declares this quarantine to prevent the further spread of this pest and sets forth: definitions, regulated articles, quarantined areas, conditions of movement, violations and penalties, and special exemptions.
 This quarantine shall become effective immediately and will remain in effect until withdrawn or superseded.
 This quarantine supersedes the Formal Quarantine imposed on July 1, 2014.

 "Bark" means the tough outer covering of the woody stems of trees, shrubs, and other woody plants as distinguished from the cambium and inner wood.